faithvoid/X220-Catalina/README.md

 ![Screenshot from my trusty X220 running Catalina!](x220catalina.png)

-If you would like to donate so I can test out additional Thinkpad hardware (including repairing my X1C1 to further optimize macOS potential), my PayPal is [here!](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=8GF4A3XS7ZHFY)
+If you would like to donate so I can test out additional hardware and functionality, my PayPal is [here!](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=8GF4A3XS7ZHFY)

 ## Lain's X220T Specs:
 - Model: 42962WU